 Rewind now back to 1940, when the Investment Company Act of 1940 was passed.
 While the Securities Act focused on investors, the Investment Company Act focused on companies and the regulatory framework for investment products.
 Another measure in response to the Great Crash, the objective of this act was to facilitate a more stable financial market.

 Now let us hit the fast forward button again to 1996 when Congress enacted the National Securities Markets Improvement Act and introduced another category of investor called a Qualified Purchaser and determined that ‘the amount of a person’s investments should be used to measure a person’s financial sophistication for purposes of the Investment Company Act’.

 What is an Accredited Investor?

-An Accredited Investor can purchase some securities that are not sold on public markets and not registered with the SEC.
+An Accredited Investor can purchase some securities that are not sold on public markets.
 Often these shares are issued by private companies such as startups.
 While the risks of being an Accredited Investor may be high, the rewards can also be high.

 The threshold for Accredited Investors exists to protect people who do not have sufficient investment knowledge and / or financial reserves to manage the high-risk nature of private equity investments, their illiquidity, and the potential for loss of some or all of their capital.